dkermer/tutorials/content/posts/Text_and_Markup.md

 People disagree over what defines a programming language.
 Statistical langauges do have traditional programming features like loops and functions, but the structure differs substantially.
 However, most users do not need those tools and instead are able to use the simplified tools.
 The syntax for statistics-focused languages, though including

+Some would call Stata a scripting language vs a programing langauge. vs R and Python being functional languages.

 shares some features of other genreal purposes langauges, but has both similarities and differences from other general purpose languages (including Python).